dmckinstry/CY2019Q4-DevOpsChallenge/README.md

     1. Connect the GitHub repo to the Azure DevOps challenge project
     1. Setup branch protections to require PRs and at least on reviewer
     1. Have two other team members (not the repo owner) test the access and branch protections by updating the README.md file

-1. GitHub security
+1. Create an Action workflow to provision Azure resources
+    1. Review the existing ARM Templates in the deployment folder
+    1. Setup Azure security stuff as appropriate and store the key in GitHub secrets
+    1. Set the trigger to filter on changes to the deployment folder

+1. Secure the application
     1. Enable security alerts
-    1. Review security alert results
+    1. Review security alerts (may take a few minutes?)
     1. Enable automatic security fixes
-    1. Review pull requests
+    1. Review and implement recommended fixes

 Do we want to force Terraform provisioning of the environment?
 Do we have a good starter template?
 Should we cause a build action to trigger a deploy action?